 Pork Lai Xaak is a melange of lai xaak (mustard greens) and pork.
 Mustard green is a green leafy vegetable.
 During slow-cook, the leaves absorb the fat and taste a bit bitter and pungent.
 The natural spiciness of mustard leaves and fat-laden pork compliments steamed rice.

 Til Pork is a Naga delicacy.
 The hero of the dish is black sesame seeds.
 Slow-cooked pork with roasted black sesame makes the meat dark coloured and with a rich earthy flavour.
 Also, I love the spiciness in preparation from ginger-garlic paste and green chillis.
 The thick gravy is bliss with steamed rice.

 Mati Dali Pork

 Mati Dali Pork is a simple meat and lentil preparation with black gram (urad daal) and pork.
 Daal and pork softened under steam.
-Slow-cooked with ginger garlic paste with fat content water.
-A generous amount of green chillis added to amp up flavour.
-As a result, the slippery daal texture with fat-laden pork creates havoc with steam white rice.
+They are slow-cooked with ginger garlic paste with fat content water.
+A generous amount of green chillis is added to amp up the flavour.
+As a result, the slippery daal texture with fat-laden pork creates havoc with white steam rice.

 Pork Curry is a slow-cooked quintessential meat curry.
 Bhut Jolokia or King Chilli is an integral ingredient.
 However, here used red chilli instead to prepare this yummy pork recipe.
 So, little disappointed.
 Limited ingredients include ginger and garlic.
 It is zero oil preparation; slow-cooked meat in its fat.
 Relish aromatic pork curry with piping hot steam rice.
 Thus, a perfect Sunday lunch order.